AdvancedPhotonSource/cohere/docs/source/how_to_use.rst

 Scripts
 #######
-| In this documentation it is assumed the scripts are invoked from cohere-scripts directory, and activated conda environment has cohere package installed.
+| In this documentation it is assumed the scripts are invoked from cohere-ui directory.
 Below is a list of scripts with description and explanation how to run them:

 - create_experiment.py